Is this video of a nurse fainting proof that the Covid-19 vaccine is dangerous?

-Category: World Hits: 0Misinformation about the Covid-19 vaccine is circulating widely online even as numerous countries have started to vaccinate their populations.
+Category: World Hits: 1Misinformation about the Covid-19 vaccine is circulating widely online even as numerous countries have started to vaccinate their populations.
 One video that was shared widely shows an American nurse fainting after getting the Covid-19 vaccine.
 Some social media users have seen this video as proof that the vaccine is dangerous.
 FRANCE 24's Observers team looks at some of the false claims.

 Read more https://observers.france24.com/en/americas/20201231-covid19-vaccine-nurse-fainting